wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Kubernetes:
   * We added [new alerts templates](https://github.com/wavefrontHQ/observability-for-kubernetes/blob/main/docs/alerts/alerts.md).
   * We added a new dashboard **Kubernetes Workloads Troubleshooting** which allows you to monitor the health of the Kubernetes workloads.
+To use this dashboard, maker sure that you use the Observability for Kubernetes Operator version 2.10.0 and later.
   * We added support for Kubernetes setup when your Operations for Applications service **is onboarded** to VMware Cloud services.
   * We now support a number of integrations on Kubernetes.
 The list includes: Cassandra, Ceph, Envoy Proxy, etcd, Fluentd, Kafka, NVIDIA, Rabbit MQ, and Redis.